Skip to main content

 GET /documents/<documentId>

-Retrieves detailed metadata for a specific document.
+Retrieves metadata for a specific document.

 PATCH /documents/<documentId>